awsdocs/aws-kms-developer-guide/doc_source/editing-keys.md

 You can [view](viewing-keys.md), but not edit, the properties of AWS managed CMKs\.
 To view the key policy for an AWS managed CMK, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.

 **Note**
 AWS KMS recently introduced a new console that makes it easier for you to organize and manage your KMS resources\.
-It is available in all [AWS Regions that AWS KMS supports](url-kms-regions) except for AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\)\.
-We encourage you to try the new AWS KMS console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.
+We encourage you to try it at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.
 The original console will remain available for a brief period to give you time to familiarize yourself with the new one\.
-To use the original console, choose **Encryption Keys** in the IAM console or go to [https://console\.aws\.amazon\.com/iam/home?\#/encryptionKeys](https://console.aws.amazon.com/iam/home?#/encryptionKeys)\.
+To use the original console, choose **Encryption Keys** in the IAM console or go to [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.
 Please share your feedback by choosing **Feedback** in either console or in the lower\-right corner of this page\.

 ### To edit a customer managed CMK \(new console\)<a name="edit-keys-kms-console"></a>